 Winner2014 Malcolm Kinnaird Engineering Excellence Award

-A true multi-sport venue Arup are providing a new field of play for both football and cricket, and improving spectator comfort.
+A true multi-sport venue Arup provided a new field of play for both football and cricket, and improving spectator comfort.
 Arup’s Sports Field of Play team worked closely with the Adelaide Oval curator to design and document the reconstruction of the turf playing surface, including the controversial conversion from the permanent cricket wicket block to drop-in cricket wickets.
-The reconstructed oval will now consist of a flat turf playing surface and the profile will be capable of catering for storm events up to 100mm/hr without the loss of play.
+The reconstructed oval now consists of a flat turf playing surface and the profile will be capable of catering for storm events up to 100mm/hr without the loss of play.

-The redevelopment will place Adelaide on the global map for a range of international and national entertainment and sporting events.
+The redevelopment placed Adelaide on the global map for a range of international and national entertainment and sporting events.

 The project was awarded the 2014 South Australian Engineering Excellence Award for Buildings and Structures and the Malcolm Kinnaird Engineering Excellence Award.